MarineSniper666/CS-465-14116-M01-Full-Stack-Development-I-2026/README.md

 The Travlr application now includes a fully functional API and database integration.
 The system supports dynamic data retrieval through MongoDB and exposes structured data through API endpoints.
 This module completes the transition from a static and template-based application to a full-stack architecture with persistent data storage and service-based communication.

+---

+# Module 6.0.0.0 – Angular Frontend and Full CRUD Integration

+Module 6 expanded the Travlr Getaways application by introducing an Angular single-page application for the administrative side of the system and connecting it to the existing Express and MongoDB backend.

+### Work Completed

+#### Angular Application Setup

+- Installed and configured Angular CLI
+- Generated the Angular administrative application (`travlr-admin`)
+- Verified the Angular development server runs locally on `localhost:4200`
+- Organized the administrative interface using a component-based structure

+#### Component Development

+- Created Angular components for:
+  - Trip List
+  - Trip Card
+  - Add Trip
+  - Edit Trip
+- Refactored trip rendering into reusable Angular components
+- Separated interface logic from data access logic

+#### Routing Implementation

+- Configured Angular routing using `app.routes.ts`
+- Implemented routes for:
+  - `/` to display trip listings
+  - `/add-trip` to create new trips
+  - `/edit-trip/:id` to update existing trips
+- Enabled dynamic route parameter handling for editing specific trip records

+#### Service Integration

+- Created a centralized Angular data service (`trip-data.ts`)
+- Implemented HTTP communication using Angular `HttpClient`
+- Connected the Angular frontend to backend API endpoints for trip data access

+#### CRUD Functionality

+- Implemented GET functionality to retrieve trip data from the backend
+- Implemented POST functionality to add new trips from the Angular form
+- Implemented PUT functionality to edit and update existing trips
+- Implemented DELETE functionality to remove trips from the database
+- Verified that all CRUD operations update both the interface and MongoDB correctly

+#### Form Handling and Data Binding

+- Used `ngModel` to bind Angular forms to component data
+- Created Add Trip and Edit Trip forms for administrative actions
+- Preloaded existing trip data into the Edit Trip form
+- Added form submission logic for create and update operations

+#### Frontend and Backend Integration

+- Connected the Angular administrative application to the Express API
+- Verified communication between Angular, Express, and MongoDB
+- Ensured trip data persists correctly after page refreshes

+#### Styling and Interface Enhancement

+- Installed and applied Bootstrap to the Angular application
+- Styled trip output using Bootstrap cards
+- Added buttons for Edit and Delete actions
+- Improved spacing and layout for the administrative interface

+#### Testing and Validation

+- Tested the Angular SPA locally through the browser
+- Verified API interactions through the frontend interface
+- Confirmed that added trips appear in the list
+- Confirmed that updated trip data persists after refresh
+- Confirmed that deleted trip data is removed from both the interface and database

+### Result

+The Travlr application now includes a fully functional Angular single-page administrative interface integrated with the existing Express API and MongoDB database.
+The system supports complete CRUD operations through a responsive client-side interface, completing the transition from a server-rendered application to a full-stack application with a modern SPA administrative layer.

+---

+# Module 7.0.0.0 – Security Implementation and Authentication

+Module 7 focused on securing the Travlr Getaways application by implementing user authentication, JSON Web Tokens (JWT), and protected API endpoints.
+This module introduced a full authentication workflow across both the backend and the Angular admin interface.

+### Work Completed

+#### User Authentication System

+- Created a `users` model using Mongoose
+- Implemented secure password handling using hashing and salting
+- Added methods for:
+  - setting passwords
+  - validating passwords
+  - generating JWT tokens
+- Ensured sensitive user data is not stored in plain text

+#### Authentication Controller

+- Created `authentication.js` controller
+- Implemented:
+  - `register` endpoint for creating new users
+  - `login` endpoint for validating credentials
+- Configured both endpoints to return a JWT token upon success

+#### API Security Configuration

+- Installed and configured:
+  - `passport`
+  - `passport-local`
+  - `jsonwebtoken`
+- Created Passport local strategy for email/password authentication
+- Integrated Passport into the application server
+- Established environment-based secret key for token signing

+#### Protected Route Middleware

+- Created `auth.js` middleware for request validation
+- Implemented token verification using JWT
+- Configured middleware to:
+  - reject unauthorized requests
+  - allow access only with valid tokens
+- Applied middleware to protected endpoints:
+  - POST `/api/trips`
+  - PUT `/api/trips/:tripId`
+  - DELETE `/api/trips/:tripId`

+#### Backend Testing and Validation

+- Tested `/api/register` using Postman with mock user data
+- Verified user creation and duplicate email handling
+- Tested `/api/login` and confirmed token generation
+- Confirmed protected endpoints return:
+  - `401 Unauthorized` without token
+  - successful responses with valid token
+- Verified CRUD operations function correctly when authorized

+#### Angular Admin Authentication Integration

+- Created authentication model (`AuthResponse`)
+- Implemented `AuthService` to communicate with backend login endpoint
+- Created login component with form-based authentication
+- Captured and stored JWT token in browser local storage
+- Configured Angular routing to load login page as default

+#### Frontend Security Implementation

+- Integrated token into HTTP requests using Angular service
+- Added authorization headers for:
+  - add trip
+  - update trip
+  - delete trip
+- Verified protected operations succeed only after login
+- Ensured public endpoints remain accessible without authentication

+#### UI Behavior Enhancement

+- Implemented login flow with redirect to admin dashboard
+- Confirmed login state enables full CRUD functionality
+- Validated that unauthorized actions are blocked at the API level

+### Result

+The Travlr application now includes a complete authentication and authorization system.
+Users must log in to access administrative functionality, and all sensitive operations are protected using JWT-based security.
+The integration between the backend API and Angular frontend ensures secure communication and controlled access to application resources.

 # Author
 Robert Lake
 Southern New Hampshire University